jp-cranfield/mSOM/README.md

 A **Data** folder contains the required data files.
 Including the additional biological data if you don't want to install and run _Pathway-tools_ (part of the BioCyC server).

 ## Jupyter Notebooks
-The Conevntional Processing Workflow is implemented in _DataExploration.ipny_ and _Advanced KmeansAnalysis.ipny_
+The Conventional Processing Workflow is implemented in _DataExploration.ipny_ and _Advanced KmeansAnalysis.ipny_

 The SOM clustering and Biological Connectivity workflow is implemented in _SOMClustering.ipny_, _CommonPathwayData.ipny_ and _BiologicalConnectivity.ipny_